 These are two similar offers, and I think placement was a primary factor contributing to the higher conversion rate.

 Now let’s have a look at some fantastic B2B lead generation form samples to get you inspired.

-Take note; Sumo does a great job of optimizing their lead generation forms for specific purposes and stages of the funnel.
+Take note, Sumo does a great job of optimizing their lead generation forms for the funnel’s specific purposes and stages.

-This lead generation form example is great for a number of reasons:
+This lead generation form example is great for several reasons:

 - The headline is straightforward and highlights the offer.

-- The tagline builds on the offer of the headline, goes into a bit more detail and re-enforces that the content is free.
+- The tagline builds on the headline’s offer, goes into a bit more detail, and re-enforces that the content is free.

 - The CTA is well placed, and the text couldn’t be any more clear.